Alfresco/Aikau/tutorial/chapters/Tutorial6.md

 We are configuring it to publish a topic to request data (with the `loadDataPublishTopic` attribute) via the CrudService (using the “ALF_CRUD_GET_ALL” topic) with a payload object containing a `url` attribute with an Alfresco Repository WebScript URL to retrieve all the user groups that have been configured.

 It’s important to understand that the CrudService is designed to retrieve data from an Alfresco Repository so it cannot be passed full URL addresses.
-A list of the WebScript URLs on an Alfresco Repository can be browsed at this address: [http://localhost:8080/alfresco/service/index/uri/](http://localhost:8080/alfresco/service/index/uri/)
+A list of the WebScript URLs that can be used can be browsed at this address: [http://localhost:8080/alfresco/service/index/uri/](http://localhost:8080/alfresco/service/index/uri/)

 The AlfList widget is written to cope with all manner of data structures and by default it expects to receive a data payload with an array of items in the attribute `items`.
 However, if you enter the groups URL into a browser (e.g. [http://localhost:8080/alfresco/service/api/groups?sortBy=displayName&zone=APP.DEFAULT](http://localhost:8080/alfresco/service/api/groups?sortBy=displayName&zone=APP.DEFAULT)) then you’ll see that the JSON response actually has the list of groups in an array called `data`.